Pronunciation of 'Sphygmomanometer'

 English (United States)

-A medical device used to measure blood pressure, typically consisting of an inflatable cuff and a pressure gauge.
+A medical device used to measure blood pressure, typically consisting of an inflatable cuff to restrict blood flow and a manometer to measure the pressure.